 There are 5 levels of salary support (EL1-L3) and 6 tiers of RSP offered across the scheme.

-NHMRC will provide guidance for applicants on the level to which they should apply.
+Applicants should refer to Grant Guidelines for guidance on the level to which they should apply.
 Applicants select the most appropriate level (EL1–L3) and the percentage of salary required (0 - 100% FTE) to support their research activities.

 Part-time Investigator Grants are available to researchers who work part-time (for example, due to caring or clinical responsibilities).
 Researchers who receive their salary through a non-NHMRC fellowship, hold appointments with a high administrative load or who already hold a salary from their institution can also apply for a non-salary Investigator Grant.
 Part-time Investigator Grant and non-salary Investigator Grant recipients will receive part-salary or no salary, respectively, from NHMRC but will be offered a full RSP.